Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    ![](img/2_robottraj.png)

-	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.
+	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: MRobotTrajectory.
+This name is the same as the message you built, with an "M" prefix (for message).

 1. Next, the custom message scripts for this tutorial will need to be generated.